 Sure!
 Lots of people in this club aren’t programmers (even some officers!).
-We break down game development into 4 teams.
-Design, Programing, Art, and Sound.
+Game development is generally broken up into four teams: Design, Programing, Art, and Sound.
 You can work in one or more of these teams and you only have to work on the parts you want.

 I don’t know if I have time to work on a game.
 Will I have homework?

 Only if you want!
-Our team leaders make tasks and if you want to complete one they will assign it to you.
+Your team leader(s) make tasks and if you want to complete one they will assign it to you.
 You will never be assigned something you don’t want to do.

 Midterms and sickness can get in the way so if you ever need to take a step back or can’t complete an assignment just let the team lead know!
 No pressure!